brightsign/bs-playground-prometheusNodeExporter/README.md

 # Additional Information

 The sections below provide more details about the project.
-They're not required reading to get started but may be helpful as you continue using the tool.
+Reading them is not required to get started but may be helpful as you continue using the tool.

 ## Dashboard Details